Web Analytics Made Easy - Statcounter

 CVPR 2022

-We tackle amodal segmentation using a Bayesian generative model trained from non-occluded images and box-level annotations only.
+We estimate amodal segmentation using a Bayesian generative model trained from non-occluded images and box-level annotations only.

 Robust Instance Segmentation through Reasoning about Multi-Object Occlusion